thiesgehrmann/multidiffabundance/README.md

 ## Running via docker/singularity image

-A docker image is [provided on dockerhub](https://hub.docker.com/repository/docker/thiesgehrmann/multidiffabundance), as defined by the [Dockerfile](https://raw.githubusercontent.com/thiesgehrmann/multidiffabundance/main/MDA/Dockerfile).
+Docker images are provided for each individual method as defined by the [Dockerfiles](https://raw.githubusercontent.com/thiesgehrmann/multidiffabundance/main/MDA/dockerfiles).

-A wrapper script `container_mda.sh` allows you to run the docker image with the same interface as the standalone script above.
-The script uses singularity by default, but you can also specify to use docker with the --docker argument.
+The command line script `mda` allows you to run the docker images with the `--docker` or `--singularity` parameters.

 ```shell
     # Assumes Docker or singularity is installed